NetCrusherOrg/netcrusher-java/README.md

 # NetCrusher for Java

-NetCrusher is TCP/UDP proxy for Java that is placed in the middle between client and server and allows to check both sides on failover.
+NetCrusher is TCP/UDP proxy framework for Java and a command line tool that could be placed in the middle between any client and server and allows to check both sides for failover.

 * emulates network failures
 * emulates frozen connection